FarahAkram27/FarahAkram27/README.md

 ### 💫 About Me

-- 👩‍🎓 First engineer in my family, studying Computer Engineering at **Khodori University**.
+- 👩‍🎓 First engineer in my family, studying Computer Engineering at **Palestine Technical University - Kadoorie**
 - 🌱 Currently learning **Git**, **GitHub**, and building my coding confidence one step at a time.
 - 💡 I believe in learning slowly but deeply—with patience, heart, and real understanding.
 - 🌟 I dream of launching my own unique tech project that makes a difference.